 }

-Ten threads each increment a counter guarded by a Mutex<T>
+Ten threads, each incrementing a counter guarded by a Mutex<T>

 We create a counter variable to hold an i32 inside a Mutex<T> 1, as we did in Listing 16-12.
 Next, we create 10 threads by iterating over a range of numbers 2.
 We use thread::spawn and give all the threads the same closure: one that moves the counter into the thread 3, acquires a lock on the Mutex<T> by calling the lock method 4, and then adds 1 to the value in the mutex 5.
 When a thread finishes running its closure, num will go out of scope and release the lock so another thread can acquire it.